Call or Text: (509) 313-6235 or (866) 380-5323

 In this course you will become familiar with a variety of global issues tied to organizational performance and to analyze those issues using systems-thinking concepts and tools.
 You will gain a deeper understanding of social relationships of interdependence and accountability, as well as skills to integrate diverse ideas and perspectives from a variety of sources.

-COML 572: Communication and Community Development - 3 credits
+COML 572: Communication, Leadership and Community Development - 3 credits

 Includes short-term study abroad in Cali, Colombia